 Taco Bell & Celiac Disease

-Since my celiac disease diagnosis, I have been in a Taco Bell exactly one time.
+Since my celiac disease diagnosis, I have been in a Taco Bell restaurant exactly one time.
 I had a child who needed to use the restroom, and I bought him a gluten-filled burrito while we were there.

 Other than that, I have occasionally driven by a Taco Bell wishing I could eat there.